mixer/developer-docs/pages/01.guides/06.season2/04.embers/doc.md

 Back in November 2018 we introduced the first phase of [Season 2](https://blog.mixer.com/2018/11/01/season-2/) and now we're launching the next phase with Embers.

 Embers are Mixer's new paid virtual currency.
 Users can purchase embers and then use them on Premium Skills on partnered channels on Mixer.
-As with the launch of Season 2, we understand that developers may have questions and we'll be answering them on this page.
-If you have further questions please [drop us a line](mailto:mixerdevinfo@microsoft.com).
+As with the launch of Season 2, we understand that **developers** may have questions and we'll be answering them on this page.

 ## Skills